Teoscar Hernández Player Props: Mariners vs. Nationals

 Teoscar Hernández At The Plate

-- In 29 games this year (38.2%), Hernandez has picked up an RBI, and in 12 of those games (15.8%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Hernandez has had at least one RBI in 39.0% of his games this year (30 of 77), with two or more RBI 12 times (15.6%).
+He has also been responsible for three or more of his team's runs in one contest.

+- In 27 of 77 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.